 Tracks: Virtual Classrooms

 Virtual classroom experiences can range from engaging and exciting, to dull and boring.
-The make-or-break factor often stems from one major thing: the initial instructional design.
-Crafting virtual classrooms requires more than understanding how to create classroom or eLearning content; it takes a deeper understanding of the unique features and drawbacks of this type of training and how best to leverage the functionality of the VC tools you use.
+The make-or-break factor stems from two major things: the initial instructional design and facilitation techniques.
+Crafting virtual classroom experiences requires more than understanding how to create in person classroom training; it takes a deeper understanding of the unique features and opportunities of this type of training and how best to leverage the functionality of the VC tools and features you use.

-In this hands-on workshop you’ll learn how to take common, face-to-face training situations and translate them for effective and engaging virtual delivery using advanced features, social media tools, vendor add-ons, video, and audio in creative ways.
-Explore alternative solutions to supplement the typical virtual deliver experience.
-You’ll also practice your skills by redesigning a case sample (or even a training example from your own organization) for virtual delivery.
+In this hands-on workshop you’ll learn how to take common, face-to-face training situations and translate them for effective and engaging virtual delivery using the features of the many virtual classroom technologies available today.
+We’ll also explore how to make the best use of the video, audio, and webcams.
+You’ll practice your skills by redesigning a case sample (or even a training example from your own organization) for virtual delivery.
 If you design VC content but know you need to enhance your instructional design skills to make what you create a better fit for the VC environment, then this workshop is for you.

 In this session, you will learn: